Institutional Data

 Data Governance

-- Data Trustees meet quarterly or more often as needed and include all SDSU vice presidents, facilitated by the Assistant Vice President for Institutional Research and Assessment.
+- Data Trustees meet quarterly or more often as needed and include all SDSU vice presidents, facilitated by the assistant vice president for institutional research and assessment.
 The trustees are accountable for what happens with institutional data and approve policies, procedures and ensure data governance is consistent with the university strategic plan.

 - Data Stewards meet monthly and include leaders and subject matter experts from all university offices.
-The stewards compile a data dictionary with metadata and technical details, maintain a glossary of terms, document data procedures and processes, support data literacy efforts, and work with Data Custodians.
+The stewards compile a data dictionary with metadata and technical details, maintain a glossary of terms, document data procedures and processes, support data literacy efforts and work with data custodians.

-- Data Custodians work primarily in the Office of Information Technology (OIT) and are responsible for managing institutional data on a daily basis, including the transport of data and the application of security standards.
+- Data Custodians work primarily in the Office of Information Technology and are responsible for managing institutional data on a daily basis, including the transport of data and the application of security standards.

 - InsideState: Data Governance